deephaven-examples/deephaven-ib/README.md

     Also, note the "Socket port" value.
 It is needed when connecting [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).
     ![](https://raw.githubusercontent.com/deephaven-examples/deephaven-ib/main/docs/assets/config-api.png)
-5) [For Paper Trading] Log into the [Interactive Brokers Web Interface](https://interactivebrokers.com/).
+4) [For Paper Trading] Log into the [Interactive Brokers Web Interface](https://interactivebrokers.com/).
-6) [For Paper Trading] In the [Interactive Brokers Web Interface](https://interactivebrokers.com/), navigate to `Account->Settings->Paper Trading Account` and make sure that "Share real-time market data subscriptions with paper trading account?" is set to true.
+5) [For Paper Trading] In the [Interactive Brokers Web Interface](https://interactivebrokers.com/), navigate to `Account->Settings->Paper Trading Account` and make sure that "Share real-time market data subscriptions with paper trading account?" is set to true.
-7) Once [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) is launched (see [below](#launch)), accept incoming connections to [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php).
+6) Once [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) is launched (see [below](#launch)), accept incoming connections to [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php).
 (May not be required for all sessions.)
 ![](https://raw.githubusercontent.com/deephaven-examples/deephaven-ib/main/docs/assets/allow-connections.png)

 ## Virtual Environment

 Interactive Brokers does not make their Python wheels available via PyPI, and the wheels are not redistributable.
-As a result, installing [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) requires a script to build the wheels locally before installation.
+As a result, installing [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) requires a Python script to build the wheels locally before installation.

 To keep your development environment clean, the script creates a virtual environment for [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).
+Follow the directions below to build and activate the virtual environment using the [./dhib_env.py](./dhib_env.py) script.

 ### Build the Virtual Environment